-This year the Scheme is also required, for the first time, to produce a climate-related report, aligned with the Task Force on Climate-Related Financial Disclosures (TCFD) for the Scheme year 1 April 2022 - 31 March 2023.
+This year the Scheme is also required to produce its second climate-related report, aligned with the Task Force on Climate-Related Financial Disclosures (TCFD) for the Scheme year 1 April 2022 - 31 March 2023.
 This report breaks down climate-related activities into the four key elements of TCFD reporting, namely Governance, Strategy, Risk Management and Metrics and Targets.
 This report will be published by the statutory deadline of 31 October 2023 in the Responsible Investment section of the Scheme's website.

-12. Conclusion
+13. Conclusion

-The Trustee monitored the Investment Managers' implementation of their investment principles so far as they related to stewardship by means of written quarterly and annual reports, which are interrogated systematically by BAPSL, the Trustee and advisors.
+The Trustee monitored the Investment Manager's implementation of their investment principles so far as they related to stewardship by means of written quarterly and annual reports, which are interrogated systematically by the BAPSL, the Trustee and advisors.

-The Trustee and advisors also had regular access to BlackRock's OCIO and stewardship team.
+The Trustee and advisors also had regular access to BlackRock's Strategic Client team and stewardship team.